 Not in spite of this evolving and unsystematic philosophical background but precisely because of it, the concept of limited and accountable government has had tremendous consequences.
 It has allowed Britain 'to assimilate so many revolutions without recourse to Revolution', in the famous expression of Halevy retaken by Himmelfarb.
 That same principle had a huge impact in the perception of democracy, or popular government, among the English-speaking peoples.
-Popular government, when perceived within the tradition of limited and accountable government, is itself understood as a limitation on Government, a point that was emphasised both by Edmund Burke and The Federalist Papers.
-Modern liberal democracy is then perceived as a system of limited and accountable Government (in which the franchise has been gradually expanded until it became universal) whose main purpose is the protection of really existing and peaceful ways of life --- the protection of life, liberty and the pursuit of happiness, in the famous words of the American Declaration of Independence.
+Popular government, when perceived within the tradition of limited and accountable government, is itself understood as a limitation on Government.

-In other words, popular government is not perceived, among the English-speaking peoples, as a replacement of an absolutist and reactionary government of one or of the few by the absolutist and progressive government of the many.
-As Karl Popper emphasised, popular government in the Anglo-American tradition is mainly about dismissing bad governments without bloodshed, about how to avoid tyranny.
-It is not therefore about who should rule, or about giving unlimited powers to an alleged good government on behalf of the people or of the 'general will', or on behalf of a project for a perfect or 'enlightened' society.
+In other words, modern popular government is not perceived, among the English-speaking peoples, as a replacement of an absolutist and reactionary government of one or of the few by the absolutist and progressive government of the many.